High confidence inference on the probability an individual benefits from treatment using experimental or observational data with known propensity scores: bounds with pre-treatment covariates

 along with

-With respect to this choice of $(\hat{\theta}^L(\cdot),\hat{\theta}^U(\cdot))$, Theorem \ref{thm:mainResConditionalGeneral} is a result under the most general conditions.
-Corollary \ref{cor:mainResDistrRegr} and Theorem \ref{thm:mainResRegrResids} give further concreteness for how exactly to guarantee the premise of Theorem \ref{thm:mainResConditionalGeneral} with respect to $\hat{G}(y,\delta,x)$.
-The idea behind the generic statement in Theorem \ref{thm:mainResConditionalGeneral} is to encourage extensions, especially those with the possibility of being more statistically efficient, with less restricted conditions than those in Theorem \ref{thm:mainResRegrResids}, or with modeling assumptions that are tailored to the application at hand.
+With respect to this choice of $\{\hat{\theta}^L(\cdot,\cdot),\hat{\theta}^U(\cdot,\cdot)\}$, Proposition \ref{prop:mainResConditionalGeneral} is a result under the most general conditions.
+Corollary \ref{cor:mainResDistrRegr} and Proposition \ref{prop:mainResRegrResids} give further concreteness for how exactly to guarantee the premise of Proposition \ref{prop:mainResConditionalGeneral} with respect to $\hat{G}(y,\delta,x)$.
+The idea behind the generic statement in Proposition \ref{prop:mainResConditionalGeneral} is to encourage extensions, especially those with the possibility of being more statistically efficient, with less restricted conditions than those in Proposition \ref{prop:mainResRegrResids}, or with modeling assumptions that are tailored to the application at hand.